NurAlif/siserv/backend_promtp.md

     current_user: models.User = Depends(security.get_current_user)
 ):
     """
-    Handles the conversational chat with the AI.
-Appends user message and AI response to the journal content for the specified date.
+    Handles a turn in the conversation.
+    1. Saves the user's message to the database.
+    2. Gets a structured response from the AI (conversation + optional feedback).
+    3. Saves the AI's messages to the database.
+    4. Returns the AI's primary conversational message.
     """
     # 1. Find the user's journal for the specified date
-    journal = db.query(models.Journal).filter(
+    journal = db.query(models.Journal).options(joinedload(models.Journal.chat_messages)).filter(
         models.Journal.user_id == current_user.id,
         models.Journal.journal_date == journal_date
     ).first()